zanzlender/project-tracker/README.md

 # Project tracker app

-> This project is a Project tracker and planner application developed for the practical task part for my Masters thesis, "Developing web applications in TypeScript".
+> This project is a Project tracker and planner application developed for the practical task part for my Masters thesis, "Developing web applications in TypeScript"

 ## Project definition